procrastinate-org/procrastinate/docs/glossary.rst

         are namespaces for objects of the database.
 See the `PostgreSQL Schema documentation`_ for more detail.

+    Lock
+        When configuring a job using `Task.configure` you can attach a lock to the job.
+        Jobs with the same lock are guaranteed to be executed in defer order, and in a sequential manner.
+No two jobs with the same lock can run simultaneously.
+See the `howto-locks` section for more information.

 .. _PostgreSQL Schema documentation: https://www.postgresql.org/docs/current/ddl-schemas.html